 The story is problematic for modern readers, but there is also a brief but significant passage where Edgeworth has her two planters debate the economic rationale for slavery: “Granting it to be physically impossible that the world should exist without rum, sugar, and indigo, why could they not be produced by freemen, as well as by slaves?” the kind planter asks.
 Likewise, Henry MacKenzie’s Julia de Roubigné (1777) features an extended section in the second volume in which the hero, Savillon, improves the conditions of life on the plantation.
 He also wonders if paid labour or using cattle would work as well or better.

+The wife of a plantation owner brags about her way of life in Eleanor Sleath's The Bristol Heiress (1809).
+You can read the conversation here.
 John Moore's potboiler Zeluco (1789) also features a slavery debate; a humane doctor argues with a cruel slaveowner.
 This kind of debate between a defender of slavery and an abolitionist also occurs in Charlotte Smith's Desmond (1792).
 Smith repeated her anti-slavery message in The Wanderings of Warwick (1794).
 Sarah Scott's The History of Sir George Ellison (1766), is an admiring account of a reform-minded West Indian planter.
 It details how he manages his plantation and how he attempts to protect the enslaved persons from maltreatment after his death.

 In The History of the Life and Adventures of Mr. Anderson (1754), by Edward Kimber, a rebellion of enslaved persons is portrayed sympathetically.
 Slaves are punished with death for attempting to help the heroine escape.
 The uprising occurs just as the heroine is about to be ravished by the plantation owner’s son, so the actions of the slaves are used by the author to effect the rescue of the heroine.